- For the University

 The principles of FOSS are not intended to preclude commercial activities.
 Free in this context does not mean without cost, but is relevant to the following freedoms:

-- Contextual: This is a hybrid permissive and copyleft licence that depends on the context of use, for example a distinction between whether the software is statically or dynamically linked decides if it is a copyleft or permissive licence, respectively.
-An example is LGPL v3.
+This is a hybrid permissive and copyleft licence that depends on the context of use, for example a distinction between whether the software is statically or dynamically linked decides if it is a copyleft or permissive licence, respectively.

-Modifying software under permissive licences does not restrict commercialisation options, but copyleft would undermine the value of licensing as it imposes an obligation to pass on the same terms and recipients of your software are therefore free to share as they see fit.
+Modifying software under permissive licences does not restrict commercialisation options, but copyleft would undermine the value of licensing as it imposes an obligation to share the same terms resulting in recipients of your software being free to share as they see fit.
 This often makes a Software as a Service (SaaS) or a consultancy business model the only way to commercialise copyleft software as a service is provided to clients with no transfer of software.
 When using FOSS in a research project it is important to take note of the terms of the licence; if your software has potential commercial applications then a copyleft licence could limit commercialisation options.

-Alternatively, the following links provide a useful guide when considering your own open source licences:
+The links below provide a useful guide when considering your own open source licences.